Here are some questions that people frequently ask, if there are questions you would like to ask send us an email:

 The Art Library is a free resource for everyone to find our more about art and the history of the gallery, there is also free internet access.
 What’s On section to find out more.
 The gallery can be hired for corporate events and meetings and full details scan be found in the Gallery Hire section.

-The gallery has a Costa which is open Monday – Saturday 8.30am – 5pm, Sunday 10am – 4pm.
+The Gallery has a branch of Costa Coffee which is open Monday – Saturday 8.30am – 5pm, Sunday 10am – 4pm.

 The old Museum and Art Gallery used to share a building in Lichfield Street with the Central Library.
 Once the art gallery moved to its new home, the Museum integrated with the Library Service.

-How were artists involved in the development of The New Art Gallery? >
+How were artists involved in the development of The New Art Gallery Walsall? >

-The gallery is funded by Walsall Council and the Arts Council England and this core funding subsidises free admission.
+The Gallery is funded by Walsall Council and the Arts Council England and this core funding subsidies free admission.
 Free admission came to the fore in 2001 as the DCMS supported the campaign for all national museums to have free admission.
 This policy enables everyone to have access to culture and to the nation’s art collections.

-How did the collection come to Walsall? >
+How did the Garman Ryan collection come to Walsall? >

 The Garman Ryan Collection was donated to the Borough in 1973 by Lady Kathleen Garman.
 It consists of 365 works of art, over a third of them being three-dimensional works.
 Two remarkable women created this collection: Kathleen Garman, lover and later wife of artist Jacob Epstein, and her life-long friend Sally Ryan, a talented sculptor.